The Absolute Best Pizza in Atlanta

 Nina & Rafi

-Owned by Anthony Spina of O4W Pizza and Billy Streck of Hampton + Hudson, Nina & Rafi is located off of the BeltLine.
+Owned by Billy Streck of Hampton + Hudson, Nina & Rafi is located off of the BeltLine.
 You can’t order the grandma pie, but you can order a hefty square pie or Detroit red pizza.
 Among the appetizers, the pizzeria salad is not to be skipped (hey, you need your veggies) and roasted wings make the meal complete.
 There’s a full bar with expertly prepared amaro cocktails if you want something other than a beer or glass off wine.

 The pizza at Ammazza is what the owners call Neapolitan influenced -- it’s made with 00 flour, but isn’t restricted to ingredients imported from Italy.
 In fact, the pizzas feature plenty of locally grown produce as well as regionally sourced meats, like pepperoni from nearby Spotted Trotter.
 If pizza and beer is your favorite iconic duo, you’re in luck, they have more than 30 beers to choose from.
 Both locations of Ammazza have plenty of outdoor seating.